mertakcay/realtime-analytics-example/README.md

 - Docker: A platform that enables building, running and sharing applications using containers.
 - Superset: An open-source business intelligence platform that allows users to create and explore interactive dashboards and visualizations on their data.

+## Some Choices
+- Druid database management was abandoned because it was too complex for my current needs.
+Additionally, the Clickhouse Kafka connector was abandoned due to various requirement deficiencies in localhost.
+We will continue our journey with Cassandra.

 ## Roadmap

 - [x] Create Kafka docker-compose